What are dads for, if not to advise their sons on how to get their jollies without embarrassing the family?

 On Charles' actual birthday, Nov.
-14, 1998, Camilla momentously was his date, receiving guests alongside him as hostess, at a party at Highgrove—which his parents and siblings did not attend.
+14, 1998, Camilla momentously was his date, receiving guests alongside him as hostess, at a party at his country estate, Highgrove—which his parents and siblings did not attend.

 Their first official appearance as a couple occurred Jan.
 28, 1999, at Camilla's sister Annabel Elliot's 50th birthday party.
 However, Camilla was not among the guests when Charles' brother Prince Edward married Sophie Rhys-Jones that June.
 Camilla actually wouldn't have any sort of face time with the queen until 2000 when they had a nod-and-curtsy at a birthday barbecue for a cousin of Charles' at Highgrove, their first time socializing since the 1980s.

 When Charles' beloved grandmother died in 2002, Camilla didn't stand with the family at the funeral, but she was in attendance.
-As the years went on, Camilla was generally accepted as Charles' companion, but she wasn't making "official" appearances—and the omelet finally hit the fan in the fall of 2004, when Camilla was demoted to your average guest on the bride's side at the wedding of Charles' godson Edward van Cutsem.
-Camilla, originally invited by the groom, refused to attend—and Charles, agonizing over the decision, did too.
+As time went by, Camilla was generally accepted as Charles' companion, but she wasn't making "official" appearances—and the omelet finally hit the fan in the fall of 2004, when Camilla was demoted to your average guest on the bride's side at the wedding of Charles' godson Edward van Cutsem.
+Camilla, originally invited by the groom, refused to attend—and Charles, agonizing over the decision, stayed away too.

 By then, it was clear that Charles, who seemed content not to remarry, needed to make another decision.